 In the electricity sector, the Czech Republic aims to cover 16.9% of its electricity consumption from renewable sources by 2030.
 In the heating and cooling sector, the share of RE in final energy consumption should reach the target value of 30.7% in 2030.

-In 2019, coal contributed the highest (44%) to power generation in the Czech Republic, followed by nuclear and biomass.
+In 2021, coal contributed the highest (40%) to power generation in the Czech Republic, followed by nuclear at 37%, gas at 9% and biomass at 6%.